tale guide

 竜宮城 (りゅうぐうじょう)

 The Dragon Palace.
-In the legend, it is the undersea realm where the turtle takes Urashima Taro.
+In the legend, it is a marvelous undersea realm tied to the sea, enchantment, and a passage of time unlike human time.

 Otohime